 See News of the Week below for more research on the color pattern variation in this species.

 Distribution and Habitat

 Country distribution from AmphibiaWeb's database: Brazil, French Guiana, Guyana, Suriname

-The forests are humid, always have rocky streams of running water, and are relatively cool, with temperatures dropping up to 22-27 degrees C at night.
+It is found in humid, wet forests, requires rocky streams of running water, which are relatively cool, with temperatures dropping up to 22-27 degrees C at night.
 Dendrobates tinctorius is found under cover, such as rocks and moss, near streams.
 It usually stays on the ground, but is also found at heights up to 5 m in trees.

 Life History, Abundance, Activity, and Special Behaviors

 Mating behavior starts with the male calling from his position in tree leaves or on the ground.
 The female is attracted by his calls and strokes the male's snout and back in a typical poison frog courtship sequence.
 The male then leads the female to his chosen spot, where a clutch of 2-6 eggs are laid, and attended to, in most cases, by the male, but also sometimes by the female.
 The eggs hatch within 14 to 18 days, and the tadpoles are carried to water pools within bromeliad or other plant leaf axils or crevices by both the female and the male.